 - Other conditions.

-breast development, behavioral changes, heart disease, and others.
+Androstenedione is POSSIBLY UNSAFE for most people when taken by mouth.
+Some side effects experienced by men include reduced sperm production, shrunken testicles, painful or prolonged erections, breast development, behavioral changes, heart disease, and others.
 Women might develop masculine traits including deepening of the voice, facial hair, acne, male-pattern baldness, and coarsening of the skin.
 Women may also experience abnormal menstrual periods and depression.
 Androstenedione can increase the chances of getting cancers of the breast, prostate, or pancreas; and it is poisonous to the liver.

 There is some concern that the strength and purity of androstenedione products may not match the product labeling.